Attenborough in Paradise and Other Personal Voyages: Life on Air: David Attenborough's 50 Years in Television (2002)

 This BBC documentary traces David Attenborough's career.
 It is presented by Michael Palin and was first transmitted in 2002.
 It takes an in depth look at Attenborough's career in television: from his earliest application for a job with BBC radio, through his elevation to BBC Director of Programmes where they were kind enough to let him out of his suit every now and then to go and be intrepid, his rejection of the job of BBC Director General so that he could film Life on Earth.

 The Amber Time Machine (2004)

-Amber washed up on the shores of the Baltic Sea was given to Attenborough when he was 12 years old.
-He travels there to find out what that piece of amber has to tell about life in the forest where it bled from some sort of pine tree, trapping a community of insects as it oozed down the bark.
-Then a trip to the Dominican Republic, where amber reveals astonishing details about life up to 150-million years ago.
-In addition to insects, amber traps things like lizards, tadpoles, mammal hairs and seeds.
-Some of the perfectly preserved creatures have been scanned, X-rayed and tested for traces of DNA.
-The stories they tell are quite remarkable.
+At age 12, Attenborough receives a piece of amber that had washed up on the shores of the Baltic sea.
+He travels there to find out what that piece of amber has to tell about life in the surrounding forests.
+He then travels to the Dominican Republic, where a group of scientists is able to reconstruct an ecosystem from 20 million years ago.
+Attenborough also discusses the scientific feasibility of preserving DNA in amber, and talks about the science behind Jurassic Park (1993).
+Attenborough concludes that some old, rare pieces of amber may contain DNA.